bhus/menigu-web/_posts/2025-11-06-a-quick-intro-to-kotlin.md

+---
+layout: post
+title: "A Quick Intro to Kotlin"
+---
 Kotlin is a modern, expressive language that blends elegance with JVM power.
 Here's a way to try it out on Windows!

 #### Setup